 2. Provides Contextual Guidance at the Moment of Need

 Typically, during a software training for a core business application, employees may learn dozens if not hundreds of different tasks they need to execute in the application.
 While they may be able to retain some of this information, memory has a a use-it-or-lose it quality.
 When memories of tasks aren’t accessed frequently, such as those needed solely to execute specific processes once a quarter, they are more likely to be forgotten.

-Onboarding software solves this retention issue by allowing employees to learn (or be reminded of how to perform) a task or process at the moment they need to execute the task, rather than weeks or months in advance or belatedly, after the information would have helped solve a problem.
-For example, if an employee needs to create a new contact in the company’s CRM software, onboarding software with performance support can provide contextual guidance—walking the user through the steps to complete the task—right at the moment the user needs to know how to do it.
+A digital adoption solution solves this retention issue by allowing employees to learn (or be reminded of how to perform) a task or process at the moment they need to execute the task, rather than weeks or months in advance or belatedly, after the information would have helped solve a problem.
+For example, if an employee needs to create a new contact in the company’s CRM software, a digital adoption solution can provide contextual guidance—walking the user through the steps to complete the task—right at the moment the user needs to know how to do it.
 And, as discussed above, it will make sure the guidance provided is relevant by intuitively assessing where the end user is in the application and delivering the appropriate contextual guidance at the point of work.

 3. Collect Usage Data for Proactive Support

 Traditional training typically provides no long-term data on employee retention and adoption of the application.
 However, the only way to know if your trainings are successful (and if you’re getting your money’s worth from this high-dollar investment) is to measure retention and adoption over time.

 A digital adoption solution with built-in data collection capabilities allows you to measure several important retention and engagement metrics, including:

 - What users are using help and guidance